Gallatin River Fly Fishing with the Montana Angling Company

-From its headwaters in Yellowstone National Park, through the rugged Big Sky canyon, and down through the rolling prairie outside of Bozeman, MT to its confluence at Three Forks, MT, the Gallatin River is a classic western freestone river that offers great fly fishing for anglers visiting Bozeman and Big Sky, Montana all year-long.
+From its headwaters in Yellowstone National Park and down through the rolling prairie outside of Bozeman the Gallatin River is a classic western freestone river that offers great fly fishing for anglers in the Bozeman and Big Sky region all year-long.
 The Gallatin River has excellent hatches, extensive public access, and high numbers of trout per mile, a combination that makes it particularly appealing for fly fishing anglers.

 The Gallatin River through Yellowstone National Park, is a small, meandering creek that courses through some of the most scenic alpine country in the state.
 This stretch offers easy access to many miles of the Gallatin River from Highway 191.
 Mid-summer terrestrial fishing is the main attraction for fly fishing anglers on this stretch of the Gallatin River.
 Hoppers, ants, and beetles keep the wild trout of the Gallatin River looking up and eager to strike from mid-July through mid-September.
 Trout average 8-12 inches on this stretch and there are generally opportunities at larger fish often 15”+.
 This stretch is wade fishing only and offers anglers the opportunity of great dry fly fishing in a scenic and remote setting.

-Great fly fishing, good hatches, and a wide diversity of water are all great reasons to fly fish the Gallatin River as part of your next Montana fly fishing trip.
+Great fly fishing, good hatches, and a wide diversity of water are all great reasons to fly fish the Gallatin River on your next Montana fly fishing trip.
 Proximity to the many other blue ribbon river near Bozeman, MT make it a great part of any multi-day package fly fishing trip.
-Our Gallatin River fly fishing guides have the experience and know-how to make your next fly fishing trip, your best yet.
+Our Gallatin River fly fishing guides have the knowledge and experience to make your next fly fishing trip, your best yet.